olipopa12/Python_Assessment/Python_Assessment/README.md

 For the implementation of the REST API I have used the Flask framework.
 Following are the packages that need to be installed in order the application to run:

-# installing Flask
+>installing Flask
 pip install Flask

-# use flask forms
+>use flask forms
 pip install flask_wtf

-# SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL
+> SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL
-# work with data as Python objects
-pip install Flask-SQLAlchemy
+> work with data as Python objects pip install Flask-SQLAlchemy

-# Flask extension that provides bcrypt hashing utilities
-pip install flask-bcrypt
+> Flask extension that provides bcrypt hashing utilities pip install flask-bcrypt

-# provides user session management for Flask
-pip install flask-login
+> provides user session management for Flask pip install flask-login

-To run the application use the following command and then follow the "Running on" link that will appear on your console:
+To run the application go the project folder and use the following command.
+Then follow the "Running on" link that will appear on your console:

 python -m flask run